Updated: Apr 9

 So what's with 365 Days of art?

 It's all about inspiration and a love of creating.
-I create five pieces of art a week, one of which I'll show you how to do, this week butterfly heaven, Day 69.
+I create five pieces of art a week, one of which I'll show you how to do.

-Learn how to create gorgeous watercolour and ink butterflies.
-But if that doesn't take your fancy there's also experiments with pencil crayons, flower patterns and trying not to breck space and time with Day 68.
+Learn how to create a gorgeous watercolour and ink butterfly.
+But if that doesn't take your fancy there are also experiments with pencil crayons, creating cute little blob characters, and trying not to break space and time with Day 68.

 I'm taking my tasks from the fabulous artist and art author Lorna Scobie.

 I also have a Facebook page thingy-majiggy.
 If you like what I do, then head on over and give us a like, you'll never miss out that way.